Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge many helpful comments provided by Dr. Lorne Applebaum in relation to a preliminary draft of this paper.
+We gratefully acknowledge many helpful comments provided by Dr.~Lorne Applebaum in relation to a preliminary draft of this paper.
 We are also thankful to the anonymous reviewers for their many valuable remarks that helped improve the quality of this paper.
+Finally, we would like to thank Dr.~Jarvis Haupt for pointing out an error in the proof of the main result of our published manuscript, which led to this revision of the published version. \appendices